What is coaching?

 I’m keen to coach the following, but not exclusively – if you think I could coach you, please get in touch

-- Doctors facing career choices, needing to ‘develop’ or undergoing a transition
+- Doctors facing career choices, undergoing a transition or needing to develop

-- People needing to ‘develop’ themselves and their skills at work
+- Those needing to develop themselves and their skills at work

 - People facing a work transition

-- People involved in a conflict with another person
+- People involved in a conflict with somebody at work

-- People who have neurodiverse (have ADHD, ASD, Dyslexia or a similar disability) and a work-related difficulty
+- People who are or may be neurodiverse (with ADHD, ASD, Dyslexia or similar) and work issues

 Where do I begin?

-If you would like a chat, free of charge, about coaching, send me a note on the contact form below.
+If you would like a chat, free of charge, about coaching, please send me a note on the contact form below.
 Coaching itself isn’t free but should be affordable.
-If you have a disability, it may be useful to talk to your manager or HR as Access to Work can pay for coaching.
-I’m happy to talk to you about this.
+If you have a disability, you may find it helpful to talk to your manager or HR as Access to Work will often pay for coaching following an assessment of needs.